cjddmut/Unity-2D-Platformer-Controller/README.md

 Notification onJump
 ```

+Attach to these delegates to receive notifications for dash, dash end, and jump events.

 ```csharp
 delegate void onFallFinished(float distanceFell)
 ```

-Attach to these delegates to receive notifications for dash, dash end, and jump events.
+Attach to this delegate to be notified when a fall has finished and be given the distance fallen in world coordinates.
+Note this is not called unless the ending y coordinate is less than the previous stable Y position - EPSILON.

 ### PlatformerMotor2D Methods ###